 One of the contributions of early modeling efforts was the development of accurate analytical approximations of the solution of Eq.
-18. They allow avoiding computationally expensive integration of reaction-diffusion equations while retaining considerable accuracy (19, 34).
+18. They allow avoiding computationally expensive integration of reaction-diffusion equations while retaining considerable accuracy (19,34).
 These approximations are summarized in Table 1, and apart from the Padé and LIN approximants, their regimes of applicability can be explained in intuitive physical terms.
-Namely, the Excess Buffer

-Approximation (EBA) is applicable when the buffer concentration is so large that it is practically unsaturable by the given Ca2+ current, leading to an additional exponential decay factor for the Ca2+ concentration with increasing distance from the channel (14, 19, 28, 39).
-The Rapid Buffering Approximation (RBA) corresponds to the parameter regime where the buffering rate is much faster relative to the diffusion rate, and at lowest order represents the condition for instantaneous equilibrium of the Ca2+ buffering reaction (14, 18-21, 29).
+Namely, the EBA is applicable when buffer concentration is so large that it is practically unsaturable by the given $Ca^{2+}$ current, leading to an additional exponential decay factor for $[Ca^{2+}]$ with increasing distance from the channel (14,19,28,39).
+The RBA corresponds to the parameter regime in which the buffering rate is much faster relative to the diffusion rate, and at lowest order represents the condition for instantaneous equilibrium of the $Ca^{2+}$ buffering reaction (14,18-21,29).
 The nearly immobile buffer approximation (IBA) is applicable in the case of small buffer mobility, implying in turn weak buffering strength (19).
-Finally, the linear approximation (LIN) represents an ad hoc linearization around the free unbuffered point-source solution, b = 1, $c = 1/r + c{\infty}$, but as Table 1 shows, LIN could also be viewed as an improved modification of the EBA.
-More precise meaning of these approximants was given in Smith et al. (20).
-The latter work showed that EBA, RBA and IBA represent asymptotic expansions in either λ or $\mu=1/\nu$, and provided such expansions up to 2nd order with respect to these parameters.
+Finally, the LIN represents an ad hoc linearization around the free unbuffered point-source solution, b = 1, $c = 1/r + c{\infty}$ , but as Table 1 shows, LIN could also be viewed as an improved modification of the EBA.
+A more precise meaning of these approximants was given in Smith et al. (19).
+The latter work showed that EBA, RBA, and IBA represent asymptotic expansions in either $\lambda$ or $\mu = 1/\nu$ and provided such expansions up to second order with respect to these parameters.
+Both LIN and RBA can be extended to multiple buffers and channels (21,24,33).
 In contrast, the Padé approximation (34) is based on a series matching method explained in detail below.
-We note that only 2nd order RBA and Padé approximations are comparable in accuracy to the approximants presented in this work in large regions of parameter space.
-Since [Ca2+] is uniquely determined by the buffer concentration through the conservation law (Eq.
-15), [Ca2+] estimation accuracy is only shown in the final summary and comparison of all approximations (see Figs. 5-7).
-We note that accurate estimation of free buffer concentration can be as important as the knowledge of the corresponding Ca2+ concentration, since it helps in the understanding of cell Ca2+ homeostasis, and in interpreting the results of Ca2+ imaging, which requires quantifying Ca2+ binding to exogenously applied fluorescent Ca2+ buffers (2, 3, 5, 8).
+We note that only second-order RBA and Padé approximations are comparable in accuracy to the approximants presented in this work in large regions of parameter space.
+Because [Ca2+] is uniquely determined by the free buffer through the conservation law (Eq.
+15), [Ca2+] estimation accuracy is only shown in the final comparison of all approximations (see Figs. 5, 6, and 7).
+We note that accurate estimation of buffer concentration can be as important as the knowledge of the corresponding [Ca2+] because it helps in the understanding of cell Ca2+ homeostasis and in interpreting the results of Ca2+ imaging, which requires quantifying Ca2+ binding to exogenously applied fluorescent Ca2+ buffers.
+Finally, we note recent work on timedependent EBA (39).

-III.
 RESULTS

-III.1 Local properties of stationary nanodomain solution
+Local properties of a stationary nanodomain

-We start by generalizing some of the results previously presented in (32), without the restriction of binding-independent buffer mobility.
+We start by generalizing some of the results previously presented in (34), without the restriction of binding-independent buffer mobility.
 We seek a solution to Eq.
-18 which is bounded and analytic, and therefore it can be expanded in a Taylor series in r using the Frobenius method:
+18 that is bounded and analytic and therefore can be expanded in a Taylor series in r using a Frobenius-like method:

-$$b(r) = b{o} + \frac{b{o}}{2\lambda}r + \frac{(b{0} - 1)(v b{o} + \eta) + b{o}/(2\lambda)}{6\lambda}r^{2} + O(r^{3}).$$ (20)
+$$b(r) = b_o + \frac{b_o r}{2\lambda} + \frac{(b_0 - 1)(\nu b_o + \eta) + b_o/(2\lambda)}{6\lambda}r^2 + O(r^3)$$ (20)

-The usefulness of this series by itself is limited since the value of buffer at the channel location, b_o , is a priori unknown, as mentioned above.
-Further, the convergence radius is finite due to the movable non-pole singularities of the solution in the complex r plane.
-However, the relationship between Taylor coefficients in this expansion can be used to constrain parameters of an appropriately chosen approximation.
-Further, by making a coordinate mapping $x \equiv 1/r$, we transform our original Eq.
-18 to the form:
+The usefulness of this series by itself is limited because the value of buffer at the channel location, $b_0$ , is a priori unknown, as mentioned above.
+Further, the convergence radius is finite because of the movable nonpole singularities of the solution in the complex r plane.
+However, the relationship